Hannah-Qingya/Covid19_systems-level_analysis/README.md

 1. Department of Computational and Systems Biology, School of Medicine, University of Pittsburgh, Pittsburgh, PA, 15213, USA; 2.
 School of Medicine, Tsinghua University, Beijing, 100084, China; 3.
 University of Pittsburgh Drug Discovery Institute, Pittsburgh, PA 15213; 4.
 Department of Pediatrics, Division of Pediatric Infectious Diseases and Immunology, Cedars-Sinai Medical Center, Los Angeles, CA, 90048; 5.
 Department of Molecular and Medical Pharmacology, David Geffen School of Medicine, University of California and Eli and Edythe Broad Center of Regenerative Medicine and Stem Cell Research, University of California, Los Angeles; 6.
 Pittsburgh Heart, Lung, Blood, and Vascular Medicine Institute, and 7.
 Division of Cardiology, Department of Medicine, University of Pittsburgh Medical Center, Pittsburgh, PA, 15217; 8.
 Biomedical Sciences, Infectious and Immunologic Diseases Research Center, Cedars-Sinai Medical Center, Los Angeles, CA, 90048

 † These authors made equal contribution
-* Correspondence: Dr. Ivet Bahar, bahar@pitt.edu
+* Correspondence: Dr. Ivet Bahar

 ==================================================================